What is uterine prolapse?

 How is uterine prolapse diagnosed?

 If your healthcare provider thinks that you have a prolapsed uterus, he or she will probably do a physical exam to check your pelvis.
 If you also have urinary incontinence or feel like you can’t empty your bladder, your healthcare provider may do a procedure called a cystoscopy to look at your bladder and urethra.
 Your provider may do a test called urodynamics that looks at how well your bladder and urethra are working.

 Your healthcare provider might also order a test such as an MRI or CT scan.
 The MRI procedure uses a magnet and radio waves to create images.
 A CT scan uses X-rays to make the image.
 This will allow your healthcare provider to get a good look at your kidneys and other pelvic organs.

 How is uterine prolapse treated?

 If your symptoms bother you or you’re not comfortable during everyday activities, talk with your healthcare provider about treatment options.
 Lifestyle changes such as losing weight may help.
 So can Kegel exercises.
 These strengthen your pelvic floor muscles.
 To do this exercise, you squeeze the muscles you use to control the flow of urine, and hold for up to 8 to 10 seconds then release.
 You repeat this 8 to 12 times, 3 times a day.
 Try to do these exercises every day but at least 3 to 4 times per week.

 A pessary can also ease symptoms.
 This is a device your healthcare provider inserts into your vagina to support your pelvic organs.

 Surgery to rebuild the area is another option.
 A hysterectomy may be done at the same time.
 This is surgery to remove your uterus.
-This can be done through your vagina.
+This can be done through your vagina or through your abdomen.
 The healing time is faster when the surgery is done through the vagina than with surgery that needs a cut (incision) in the abdomen.
 There also are fewer complications.